WHAT ARE THE SYMPTOMS OF ALZHEIMER’S DISEASE?

 - Mood and personality changes

-In most people with AD, symptoms first appear after age 60.
+In most people with Alzheimer’s disease, symptoms first appear at or after age 60.
 AD is often diagnosed at this stage.

 In moderate AD, damage occurs in areas of the brain that control language, reasoning, sensory processing, and conscious thought.
-Symptoms may include these problems:
+At this stage, the patient usually requires help carrying out the tasks in their routine as well as taking care of themselves.
+The symptoms of moderate Alzheimer’s disease may include the following problems:

 - Increased memory loss and confusion